 Further afield you will find the bohemian enclave of Coyoacan.
 This is where Frida Kahlo made her home.
 Today, you can visit the museum and start your education of Mexican contemporary art.

 Are you an art afficionado?
 Then check out our Ultimate Museum Guide to Mexico City.

 San Miguel de Allende

 A colonial treasure declared a World Heritage site for its churrigueresque architecture.
-The city of beautiful pink quarry stone encompasses magic, tradition, and charm.
+You’ll be enchanted by the magic, tradition and charm of the historic centre, constructed from beautiful pink quarry stone.

 Patzcuaro is a charming lakeside town, surrounded by green mountains.
 If you are looking for a truly authentic experience, head to Patzcuaro for the Day of the Dead.
 Why not celebrate with locals and take a boat across to Janitzio Island?
 Here, you’ll enjoy an evening of colour, full of marigolds, food, and candlelight.
 And no matter what time of year you visit, make sure you check out the colourful local markets, wonderful museums and laidback plazas.